 Reality: Over 80% of sexual assault cases were perpetrated by men who knew the women they assaulted.
 According to the U.S. Department of Justice, 6 out of 10 rapes and sexual assaults occur in the victim’s home or at the home of a friend, relative, or neighbor.

+No one deserves to be raped.
 If you have been sexually assaulted, the sexual assault was not your fault.
 Anything you

 did to live through the rape is valid.
 For most people, the main task during an assault is survival.